DanielakTtwenty/COMP3004/Team27/READ.md

 TEAM 27

 MEMBERS
-    Daniel Akinyemi     - 101210227
+    Daniel Akinyemi
-    James Ebbah-Idala   - 101197289
+    James Ebbah-Idala
-    Chiedu Ezinwa       - 101195869
+    Chiedu Ezinwa

 BREAKDOWN OF RESPONSIBILITIES

-    We met up at the library and on zoom 7 times to all work on the code and designs at the same time but this is a break down of our individual efforts.
-    Everything else done as a whole (ideas and execution). "denas-prototype" was a reference for our project
+    The entirety was done as a whole (ideas and execution). "denas-prototype" was a reference for our project

-    Diagrams & Design
-        Chiedu Ezinwa - UseCases, UML Diagram, Sequence diagrams, Video Demonstration Daniel Akinyemi - Traceability Matrix, README, UseCases, StateDiagrams, Test Cases, Video Demonstration James Ebbah-Idala - Traceability Matrix, Test Cases, Video Demonstration

     Implementations & Code
-        Chiedu Ezinwa - Cohenrence level light display, power button functionality, Database for history Daniel Akinyemi - Button functionality and metrics computations (values and Graphs) James Ebbah-Idala - Button functionality, Graphs display, charge and Button functionality
+        Daniel Akinyemi - Button functionality and metrics computations (values and Graphs) Chiedu Ezinwa - Cohenrence level light display, power button functionality, Database for history James Ebbah-Idala - Button functionality, Graphs display, charge and Button functionality

-Files Submitted
+Files Uploaded
     STATEDIAGRAM.pdf
     UseCases.pdf
     TraceabilityMatrix.pdf